 Trophy Walleye Fishing

-As discussed on our main page the Hawk Lake Lodge fishery is the finest trophy walleye fishing in the world.
+As discussed on our main page the Hawk Lake Lodge fishery is one of the finest trophy walleye fishing bodies of water in the world.
 This is not a walleye fishery where you will catch 100s of small walleye all day long.
 Far from it.
 Instead you will be targeting fish that typically start at 24 inches and go up from there.
 Yes, we have several lakes where you can and will get into walleye and catch 40-50 on a good day.
 However our walleye fishermen typically go after true trophies.
 May through July is the prime season for the giants.
 If you have never caught a 32 inch, 12 pound walleye it is an incredibly rare occurrence, something few fishermen have ever experienced.
 Once walleye hit 30+ inches they turn into absolute monsters.
 They will run like tarpon screaming out line and can straighten even the sturdiest of hooks.
 You will never forget your first one.
 During the prime walleye season our guests catch between 2-5 30+ inch walleye each day/evening.
 Almost every night at least one group lands one after dinner (not to mention plenty of 24-28 inch fish).
 Couple that with a day of smallie fishing and you won’t be able to stop smiling.

 Prime walleye season is a week after they have spawned (which is nearly always mid May to early to mid-July.
 Once the water warms the schools go deep, very deep and are much harder to target.
 If you want to catch huge walleye the first two months of the season are your best bet.
 Please do not come in the middle of summer and our heat and expect to catch big walleye.
 Very unlikely.